 Looking to help support NJCTS?
 Donations are always appreciated!

-As many as 1 in 100 kids show signs of Tourette Syndrome – most of them undiagnosed, misdiagnosed and/or misunderstood.
+As many as 1 in 100 individuals show signs of Tourette Syndrome – most of them undiagnosed, misdiagnosed, and/or misunderstood.

 In the news